Detecting Vulnerabilities in Encrypted Software Code while Ensuring Code Privacy: Encrypted Code Analysis Phase

-\emph{2) Removing invalid paths.} Next, the algorithm filters out invalid paths, such as those with tokens whose \texttt{line\_number} is greater than the \texttt{line\_number} of the first token of the path (and that belong to the same scope).
-For example, suppose that in the path $P2$, the token \texttt{($D_{string}$,2)} had its \texttt{line\_number} equal to 8, which is greater than the \texttt{line\_number} of the first token \texttt{($D_{xss\_sens}$,6)}. $P2$ would be an invalid path since line 8 cannot be executed before line 6.
-Hence, these kinds of paths can be safely discarded since they clearly do not exist in the context of the program.
+\textbf{\emph{2) Removing invalid DFPs.}} Next, the algorithm filters out invalid paths, such as those with tokens whose \texttt{line\_number} is greater than the \texttt{line\_number} of the DFP's first token but belong to the same scope (e.g., code block, user function).
+For example, suppose that on the path $P3$, the token \texttt{($D_{string}$,5,0,0,0)} had its \texttt{line\_number} equal to 12, which is greater than the \texttt{line\_number} of the first token \texttt{($D_{xss\_sens}$,9,0,0,0)}. $P3$ would be an invalid path because line 12 cannot be executed before line 9.
+Hence, these kinds of DFPs can be safely discarded, as they clearly do not exist in the context of the program.

-\emph{3) Aggregating paths.} As we follow a bottom-up approach, the starting token of a path is the \texttt{final\_token} associated with the code analysis task.
-So this step groups and sorts paths by this final token and its line number (\texttt{<final\_token, line\_number>}), thus creating sub-list of such pairs.
-For the $D_{xss\_sens}$ final token, in our example, the sub-lists would be [P1] for \texttt{<$D_{xss\_sens}$,5>} and [P2, P3] for \texttt{<$D_{xss\_sens}$,6>}.
+\textbf{\emph{3) Aggregating DFPs.}} As we follow a bottom-up approach, the starting DFP's token is the \texttt{final\_token} associated with the code analysis task.
+So, this step groups and sorts DFPs by this final token and its line number, i.e., \texttt{<final\_token, line\_number>}, thus creating sub-list of such pairs.
+For the $D_{xss\_sens}$ final token, in our example, the sub-lists would be [P1, P2] for \texttt{<$D_{xss\_sens}$,8>} and [P3, P4, P5] for \texttt{<$D_{xss\_sens}$,9>}.

-\emph{4) Outputting the final code paths.} This step decides which paths are correct, considering the program's control flow.
-Whenever \texttt{depth} is different from zero, control flow branches exist.
-Based on this, this step employs two main analyses over each sub-list of paths resulting from step 3): $(i)$ resolving control flow branches and $(ii)$ obtaining the closest paths to the \texttt{final\_token}.
-Only $(ii)$ is performed if the program does not have branches.
+\textbf{\emph{4) Outputting the final DFPs.}} This step determines which paths are correct, considering the program's control flow and whenever \texttt{depth} is different from zero.
+It employs three analyses over each sub-list of DFPs resulting from step 3): $(i)$ resolving control flow branches, $(ii)$ obtaining the closest DFP to the \texttt{final\_token}, and $(iii)$ determining whether a path is vulnerable.